Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models: Limitations Future Work

 \textbf{System}: We annotated a small part of the Recipe1M+ dataset~\citep{marin2019learning} with our salient categories but we would need more data to improve the entity recognizer for reliably transferring the system to a real-world robot.
 Finally, some actions being substituted by action library policies lead to non-executable plans.
 Our system would benefit from an additional mechanism that robustly ensures the correctness of the LLM-generated plans based on environment feedback.

 \textbf{Sim2real}: AI2-THOR is not tailored towards simulating cooking tasks but rather supports the general area of task planning.
-Thus, we would need a cooking-specific simulator to support a more diverse set of recipes that correspond to the rich web scraped recipes that we built our system on.
+Thus, we would need a cooking-specific simulator to support a more diverse set of recipes that correspond to the rich web-scraped recipes that we built our system on.
 In terms of transferring simulation to a real robot, we plan to use the Yale-CMU-Berkeley (YCB) Object and Model set~\citep{ycb} towards supporting a basic set of simple cooking tasks for benchmarking preliminary experiments.

-\textbf{Task representation}: The final layer of our system uses LTL as an expressible notation tool capturing temporal task interdependence, but our system is compatible with other task representations, such as the Planning Domain Definition Language (PDDL)~\citep{mcdermott1998pddl} which incorporates action preconditions and postconditions in the problem setting and has recently been explored with LLMs~\citep{silver2023generalized, liu2023llmp}.
+\textbf{Task representation}: The final layer of our system uses LTL as an expressible notation tool capturing temporal task interdependence, but our system is compatible with other task representations, such as PDDL~\citep{mcdermott1998pddl}, which incorporates action preconditions and postconditions in the problem setting and has recently been explored with LLMs~\citep{silver2023generalized, liu2023llmp}.